Registration requirement for tractors and other agricultural vehicles

 Exceptions to the standard registration requirement for a tractor

-In some cases, there are exceptions.
-Then it is not compulsory to have a registration number.
-This applies, for example, to vehicles that are only used on private property and do not enter the public highway.
-Good examples are fruit-picking trains or ride-on mowers up to a maximum width of 1.30m.
+In some cases, exceptions apply, making it not mandatory to display a license plate.
+This applies, for example, to vehicles used exclusively on private property and not driven on public roads.
+Good examples of this are fruit-picking trains or riding mowers with a maximum width of 1.30 meters.

 What do I need for registration?

 Before you can register your tractor or other agricultural vehicle, you need certain documents.
-Without these documents it is not possible to register your vehicle.
-First of all, you need the VIN.
-VIN stands for vehicle identification number.
-This is also called the PIN, frame number, chassis number or production number.
+Without these documents, it is not possible to register your vehicle.
+First, you need the VIN, which stands for "Vehicle Identification Number" and is also known as the PIN, frame number, chassis number, or production number.
 This number can be found on the construction or type plate of your vehicle.
-Besides the vehicle identification number, the make of your vehicle is also important.
-The type or the trade name of the vehicle is also important.
-The year of construction, the maximum construction speed and the vehicle category are also required when registering your tractor.
-Finally, the type of fuel the vehicle uses is also important.
-All of this information is required before your vehicle can be registered.
+Additionally, the brand, type, or trade name of the vehicle is important.
+The year of manufacture, maximum design speed, and vehicle category are also required.
+Finally, the type of fuel must be provided during the registration of your tractor.
+All this information is required before your vehicle can be registered.

 Why is your tractor subject to registration?